 EXPLORERS’ TREE

-EXPLORERS’ TREE | The June 2025 issue of our excellent journal, Explorers’ Tree was available and posted to those members who have paid for postage or was distributed at our June 2025 meeting.
+| EXPLORERS’ TREE | The March 2026 issue of our excellent journal, Explorers’ Tree was available and posted to those members who have paid for postage or was distributed at our March 2026 meeting.
 Members not at the meeting will be able to collect their copy from the Family History Centre in the Springwood Library.
 Now would be an ideal time to put pen to paper (fingers to the keyboard) and write an article for Explorers’ Tree making our Editor very happy.
-The following issue of Explorers’ Tree will be published in October 2025.
+The following issue of Explorers’ Tree will be published in March 2026.
 I am sure that in the past twelve months you have discovered interesting things about your ancestors.
 Please consider writing an article (short or long) and send it to the editor for inclusion in an upcoming issue of Explorers’ Tree.
 Our Journal is held in both the State Library and the National Library as well as in other genealogy collections including in the USA.
 Articles for Explorers’ Tree can be emailed to bmfhsweb@gmail.com, posted to PO Box 97, Springwood NSW 2777 or delivered in person at any general meeting. |

 HIP, HIP HOORAY!